mertalver/interpreter-for-TextJediLanguage/README.md

 # Interpreter for the Text Jedi Language
-Interpreter was written in C.
+Interpreter is written in C. <br>
-Program need a text file named as "code.tj".
+Program needs a source file named as "code.tj" to doing text operations which'll be mentioned below. <br>
+The code.tj file must contain the intended operations like assign, addition, subtraction, text operations etc..

 ## Objectives
 Text Jedi is a programming language that was designed for editing text files mainly by cutting and pasting operations.
 (It is imaginary)